spdk/spdk/doc/jsonrpc.md

 When accessing the image as some user other than "admin" (the default), the "user_id" has to be set.

+If provided with cluster_name option, it will use the Rados cluster object referenced by the name (created by bdev_rbd_register_cluster RPC) and ignores "user_id + config" combination to create its own Rados cluster.

 ### Result